-How To Setup A VPN Without an App On Android (Updated for 2021)Last Updated by Sarah Barnes on February 01, 2021
+How To Setup A VPN Without an App On Android (Updated for 2022)

-While the easiest and best way to a put a VPN on your Android device is by downloading the app, Android has built-in settings that will make it easy to install a VPN without an app.
+While the easiest and best way to put a VPN on your Android device is by downloading the app, Android has built-in settings that will make it easy to install a VPN without an app.

 The basic VPN setup on Android is simple and can be done in a few easy steps.
 However, not every VPN can be installed without an app, and those that do have some limitations.
 ExpressVPN, for example, only allows for L2TP protocol without the app.
 You’d have to download the app to benefit from all the features.